Chapter 27 - Cerebrovascular disorders

 Approximately 10% of subarachnoid hemorrhages originate from congenital arteriovenous malformations, which reach the surface of the cerebral hemispheres or ventricular system.

 The clinical presentation of subarachnoid hemorrhage is classically associated with sudden onset of a severe headache occasionally initiated by a "popping" or "bursting" sensation.
 The breakdown products of blood cause a chemical meningitis within several hours following the hemorrhage, which is manifested as nuchal rigidity and frequently a low-grade fever.
 Platelet or basophil lysis or just the mechanical trauma of tearing of the aneurysm wall may cause some vasospasm and ischemia-infarction with focal or diffuse neurologic deficit.
 Large amounts of subarachnoid blood frequently block egress of cerebrospinal fluid (CSF) from the subarachnoid space by plugging the arachnoid villi or obstructing CSF flow from the basal cisternae over the hemispheres or by both processes.
 This results in an acute communicating hydrocephalus with diffuse cerebral dysfunction.
-With partial blocks or the development of a chronic inflammatory response to the presence of blood, a slowly progressive communicating hydrocephalus may develop and appear as progressive dementia with gait abnormality and incontinence (see Chap.
-16).
+With partial blocks or the development of a chronic inflammatory response to the presence of blood, a slowly progressive communicating hydrocephalus may develop and appear as progressive dementia with gait abnormality and incontinence (see Chapter 16).
 This may become manifest after the patient has been improving from the acute hemorrhagic event.

 Focal signs may also be caused by dissection of the subarachnoid hemorrhage into the parenchyma of the brain.
 This occurs most commonly with anterior communicating aneurysms, which are tightly enclosed between the frontal lobes, and middle cerebral aneurysms, which are tightly enclosed between the operculum and the insula.

 In the absence of focal signs, the CSF must be examined by lumbar puncture to determine whether subarachnoid hemorrhage is present.
 If there are focal signs the diagnostic procedures of choice are CT scanning to determine the presence or absence of hemorrhage and radiographic opacification of the cerebral arteries (angiography) to find the aneurysm or arteriovenous malformation if surgery is being considered.
-Lumbar puncture is somewhat risky because it may lead to further hemispheric shift and secondary brain stem compression if there is an expanding hemorrhagic mass (see Chap.
-17).
+Lumbar puncture is somewhat risky because it may lead to further hemispheric shift and secondary brain stem compression if there is an expanding hemorrhagic mass (see Chapter 17).
 A negative CT scan in a patient suspected of subarachnoid hemorrhage does not rule out subarachnoid hemorrhage.
 Therefore, a subsequent lumbar puncture is necessary.

 Aneurysm surgery in the hands of a skilled surgeon is successful in selected cases.
 Clipping the neck of the aneurysm is generally the procedure of choice.